Freemium Account

 - Click the Delete button to delete your account, and then click Delete Account.

-After your account is deleted, your data will be stored on StackSpot AI for 30 days.
-This means that during this period, you can reactivate your account and recover all your data.
+After deleting a Freemium account, your data and content will be saved on StackSpot AI for 30 days.
+This means that within this period, you can reactivate your account with all your data and content recovered.

 Other Account features